keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 <a id="single_image" href="/img/2019/loadtest4.png" class="fancybox" rel="loadtest" title="Second load test on Premium Consumption plan"><img src="/img/2019/loadtest4-thumb.png"/></a>
 <a id="single_image" href="/img/2019/loadtest5.png" class="fancybox" rel="loadtest" title="Second load test on Premium Consumption plan scaling to ~18 nodes"><img src="/img/2019/loadtest5-thumb.png"/></a>

-Is stopped both test will everything still worked.
-In the background I monitored the internal queues of Durable Functions and I stopped the load test when I noticed that the workers were not able to keep the queues empty any more (>1000 messages in the queue).
+I stopped both tests before everything melted.
+In the background, I monitored the internal queues of Durable Functions and I stopped the load test when I noticed that the workers were not able to keep the queues empty any more (>1000 messages in the queue).

 ## Conclusion

-I think Durable Entities is quite a powerful construct and enables a lot of advanced distributed statefull scenario's in a very scalable and const effective way.
+I think Durable Entities is quite a powerful construct and enables a lot of advanced distributed statefull scenario's in a very scalable and cost effective way.

 The code for this PoC can be found on [GitHub](https://github.com/keesschollaart81/ServerlessDeviceOfflineDetection/).
 The readme of this repository contains all the information needed to run this example yourself as it contains both the [Azure Pipelines YAML definition](https://github.com/keesschollaart81/ServerlessDeviceOfflineDetection/blob/dev/azure-pipelines.yaml) as well the [ARM template](https://github.com/keesschollaart81/ServerlessDeviceOfflineDetection/blob/dev/src/AzureResourceGroup/azuredeploy.json) to provision the Azure infrastructure.